 3. A Reasonable Implementation Timeline

-The best practice is to outline a timeline that gives students the first few classes to register and get familiarized with a new technology.
-Some software might take time to move forward if a hiccup arises, like requiring an operating system update, a third-party installation, or device setting changes.
+When you're implementing a brand new technology for your students, the best practice is to outline a timeline that gives students the first few classes to create an account and get familiarized with the platform.
+Some software may even take time to move forward for unforeseen reasons — like requiring an OS update, a third-party installation, or settings changes.

-It isn't easy to estimate when everyone in the class will be on board, so giving a short but reasonable timeline will minimize the chance of individual students falling behind, or unnecessary headaches from the outset.
+It isn't easy to estimate when everyone in the class will be on board, so giving a short but reasonable timeline of a week or two will minimize the chance of individual students falling behind, or unnecessary headaches from the outset.

 4. Define Your PIE

-Without understanding the clear purpose of using a new technology, you run the risk of students dropping off mid-way through the semester or not opting in at all.
-Whether it's part of their grade, extra credit, or is simply a requirement to follow along in the course, it's important to clearly identify how you're going to evaluate or assess their use of the technology and why it's important that they participate.
+Without understanding your Purpose, Incentives, and Expectations from using a new software, you run the risk of students dropping off mid-way through the semester or not opting in at all.
+Whether it's part of their grade, extra credit, or is simply a requirement to follow along in the course, it's important to clearly identify how you're going to evaluate or assess their progress and why it's important that they participate.

 Also, it's not uncommon for students to say that a tool they've used in the past is better than the one you're asking them to use now.
-Outlining a good reason why you'd like them to make the change will help support a smoother migration over.
+No one likes change.
+But as long you are confident in this technology, outlining a good reason why you'd like them to make the change will help support a smoother migration over.